NicholasSperry/RetinaSmartCamera/timelog.md

   *1 hour* Project meeting with supervisor
   *2 hours* Worked on fixing a bug in the Dataloaders notebook.
 The image labels were not correct.
   *0.5 hours* Cleaned up some code

+### 13th January 2021
+  *3 hours* Looking into Huffman Coding and its applications with image compression.
+Created the HuffmanCoding notebook to test out its applications
+  *1 hour* Getting Meng Dong's PCN model to run and training it on Alvaro's cortical images to see how well it performs